Gerber FastBall Review

 The Gerber FastBall is a great EDC knife.
 It feels great in the hand, opens with authority and locks up well when it’s opened.

 The Fastball also looks great which doesn’t hurt.
 If you’re in the market for a new EDC knife, you won’t go wrong by picking on of these up.

-Did this help you make up your mind?
+Did this review help you make up your mind?
 Let us know in the comments section.

 blade length, fastball, gerber, gerber’s, gerber’s fastball, gerber’s softball, handle length, handle material, softball, blade, close, dealer, edc, emails, ex, fish, folding, gerber emails, knife, knifecenter, knifecenter inc, knives, new, price, steel, blade length, fastball, gerber, gerber’s, gerber’s fastball, gerber’s softball, handle length, handle material, softball